jc141x/jc141-bash/setup/readme.md

 ## jc141 Setup Guide

 Haven't installed GNU/Linux yet or seek a recommendation? check out [EndeavourOS](https://discovery.endeavouros.com/installation/create-install-media-usb-key/2021/03/).

+This is a 4 step setup guide which takes a few moments to follow with streamlined commands for installation of required components.

 <br><br>

 ### Supported GNU/Linux Distributions